nacitar/nx/README.md

 Compilation
 ===========

-Look at prepare.sh, particularly where it makes build environments, if you wish to manually setup your build environment.
+Look at new\_environment.py if you wish to manually setup your build environment.
 Within the environment, building can be performed simply with "make" and then "make test".
 Otherwise, you can build it by executing the "Build" commands listed under the Configuring Jenkins section below.

 Configuring Jenkins